BobBuildTool/bob/doc/manual/configuration.rst

 Type: Dictionary (String -> String)

 Defines environment variables just for the current recipe.
-Any inherited variables with the same name of the upstream recipe or others that were consumed from the dependencies are overwritten.
+Any inherited variables with the same name of the downstream recipe or others that were consumed from the dependencies are overwritten.
 All variables defined or replaced by this keyword are private to the current recipe.